Greenhouse Gas Emissions and Energy Use

 Our Action

-Elanco takes a comprehensive approach to energy management and efforts to reduce our GHG emissions – encompassing our global operations as well as our value chain.
-As part of our effort, we recognize the value of highlighting localized internal talent and initiatives in a global Sustainability Community of Practice.
-This group fosters cross-functional collaboration to exchange ideas and results and facilitate short- and long-term goal setting and tracking of key performance indicators.
-In this way, successes in Germany or the United Kingdom might serve as templates and inspiration for facilities in Southeast Asia, Brazil or the United States.
+These groups foster cross-functional collaboration to exchange ideas and results.
+They seek to facilitate short- and long-term goal setting, enhance tracking of key performance indicators and accelerate progress and impact.
+In this way, successes in Germany or the United Kingdom might serve as templates and inspiration for facilities or teams in Southeast Asia, Brazil or the United States.

 Energy Management